brimdata/zed/docs/commands/zed.md

 zed vacuum [options]
 ```

-The `vacuum` command permanently deletes underlying data objects that have
+The `vacuum` command permanently removes underlying data objects that have
 previously been subject to a [`delete`](#24-delete) operation.
 As this is a
-DANGER ZONE command, you must confirm that you want to delete
+DANGER ZONE command, you must confirm that you want to remove
-the pool to proceed.
-The `-f` option can be used to force the deletion
+the objects to proceed.
+The `-f` option can be used to force removal
 without confirmation.
 The `-dryrun` option may also be used to see a summary
-of how many objects would be deleted by a `vacuum` but without deleting them.
+of how many objects would be removed by a `vacuum` but without removing them.